8 Best Crankbait Lures + Buying Guide

 This rapala lure has probably caught more walleye over the years than most other crankbaits combined.

-4. Best Crankbait for Crappie – Sunlure Topwater
+4. Sunlure Topwater

 Sunlure makes these brilliant little lures for crappie.
-They come in packs of 10 and 20 so you can get a large variety of 10 different colors without spending a fortune.
+They come in packs of 10 and 20 so you can get a large variety of 10 colors without spending a fortune.
 They are available in two sizes and weights, to help to mimic the baitfish.

 What I Like About It